gmf|us|en|financial-resources|articles|credit-score-range en_us en-us

 Credit Score Range graph

-Depending on your credit score and history, lenders might ask for:
+Depending on your credit score, lenders might request the following:

 • Personal references